Kamran Najafzadeh: Early life

-Kamran Najafzadeh was born on 19 May 1979 in Tehran’s Sattarkhan neighborhood.
+Kamran Najafzadeh was born on 19 May 1979 in Tehran's Sattarkhan neighborhood.
 He is married and has one son.
 He has a bachelors degree in Genetic Engineering and a masters degree in Theater.

 Career

 Prior to entering Iranian television, Kamran Najafzadeh was a journalist at a number of newspapers including Arman and Keyhan Sports.

 On 26 March 2011, Najafzadeh was expelled from France.
 While the French government never released a public statement about this event his hiring agency, Islamic Republic of Iran Broadcasting, claimed it was because: “the French Ministers of the Interior and Foreign Affairs decided, during a meeting, that “the IRIBNews reporter had crossed the yellow line and stirred up hatred in public opinion French public”.

 Kamran Najafzadeh was the founder and first host of the IRIB 20:30 show.
-This show is being accused of producing and publishing forced confessions, misinformation campaigns, and propagating Islamic Republic propaganda, so that it’s staff are commonly called as interrogator-journalists.
+This show is being accused of producing and publishing forced confessions, misinformation campaigns, and propagating Islamic Republic propaganda, so that its staff are commonly called as interrogator-journalists.

 Only one day from the release of Jason Rezaian from the Evin Prison by Iranian authorities, on 16 January 2016, Najafzadeh's visa was issued by the United States government.
 This raised speculation on a potential agreement behind the scene between the Iranian Government and Obama administration.
 Najafzadeh has a C2 single entry visa to the United States and can't move further than 25 miles from the Headquarters of the United Nations in New York City.

 Rape, Torture, and Murder of Taraneh Mousavi

-On 2009 and after the green movement a story of a young woman being captured, raped and, tortured shocked the country.
+In 2009 and after the green movement a story of a young woman being captured, raped and, tortured shocked the country.
 These news were later confirmed by one of the opposition leaders, that the head of IGRC information organization, Mr. Hossein Taeb, raped and killed Ms. Taraneh Mousavi in custody.